Manager, Underwriting Salary

 Popular Skills for Manager, Underwriting

 Managers of Underwriting report using a pretty varied skill set on the job.
 Most notably, skills in Operations Management, Mortgage Loans, Financial Analysis, and Loan Underwriting are correlated to pay that is above average, with boosts in pay of 7 percent.
 At the other end of the pay range are skills like Customer Relationship Management and Risk Management / Risk Control.
 Those proficient in Insurance are, more often than not, also skilled in Financial Analysis.

 Pay by Experience Level for Manager, Underwriting

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-The average worker who claims fewer than five years of experience earns around $66K.
+The average worker who claims fewer than five years of experience earns around $69K.
 In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $87K.
-Managers of Underwriting see a median salary of $96K after reaching one to two decades on the job.
-People who have worked for 20 years or more actually report earning less than people who are in the middle of their careers; the veterans take home a mere $93K by contrast.
+For Managers of Underwriting, 10 to 20 years of experience on the job amounts to an average salary of $97K.
+Folks who claim more than 20 years of relevant experience actually report a comparatively lower median income of $95K.

 Related Job Salaries